Bin Laden’s Son Is Poised to Unify Terrorists Worldwide

 The world’s foremost Shi`a stronghold may seem an odd destination for an organization populated by Sunni extremists, men who pepper their public utterances with slurs against Shi`a Muslims, calling them “rejectionists” and “apostates.”
 But in the fall of 2001, with support for the United States at an all-time high, Iran suddenly became the one place in the Muslim world where America’s writ could be counted upon not to run.

 Inside Iran, Saif al-`Adl, a wily Egyptian ex-soldier who had been a pivotal figure in al-Qaeda since its inception, oversaw a secret network of safe houses.
 In the beginning, it seemed as if al-Qaeda had found at least temporary sanctuary.
 But Hamza nevertheless chafed against the constraints of this life in the shadows.
-In July 2002, he wrote a poem to his father, bemoaning the “spheres of danger everywhere I look” and asking, “What has happened for us to be chased by danger?”17 In his response, bin Laden did not sugar-coat matters for his 12-year-old son.
+In July 2002, he wrote a poem to his father, bemoaning the “spheres of danger everywhere I look” and asking, “What has happened for us to be chased by danger?”
+In his response, bin Laden did not sugar-coat matters for his 12-year-old son.
 “I can see only a very steep path ahead,” he wrote.
 “A decade has gone by in vagrancy and travel, and here we are in our tragedy… for how long will real men be in short supply?”

 Further hardship lurked just over the horizon.
 For if Hamza and his family thought they had evaded detection, they were wrong.
 In fact, it seems that Iranian intelligence knew of al-Qaeda’s presence on the Islamic Republic’s soil right from the start.
 Around April 2003, the al-Qaeda members in Iran realized they were being watched and began to take steps to thwart Tehran’s monitoring.
 Fearing that al-Qaeda might slip through their fingers, the authorities initiated a dragnet that pulled in practically every al-Qaeda operative and family member in the country.